Mussaf: Rosh Chodesh

 During Shabbat and Yom Tov, Tefillin are not worn at all.
 But on Rosh Chodesh, they are worn during Shacharit, and in most communities they are removed prior to Mussaf.
-Because the tefillin is called a "Ot" (letter) and the Mussaf prayer is also called a "Ot" and there is no need for two "Ot" at the same time.
+This is because both tefillin and the Mussaf prayer are called ot (sign), and there is no need to have two signs at the same time.
+Alternatively, tefillin are likened to a crown, and when reciting the text of Mussaf Kedushah Keter yitnu lecha ("they will give You [God] a crown") it is improper to wear a crown on one's own head.
 In some German communities, it is optional to remove the Tefillin before mussaf, and some keep them on.

-During leap years on the Hebrew calendar, a verse is inserted for the atonement of willful sin.
-In the Western Ashkenazic rite, this is recited only on Rosh Chodesh of the Second Adar.
+Near the end of the central Mussaf blessing, one requests 12 things from God ("goodness, blessing, rejoicing, happiness, redemption..."), corresponding to the 12 months of the year.
+During Hebrew calendar leap years, a 13th request is made ("atonement of willful sin").
+In the Western Ashkenazic rite, the 13th request is recited only on Rosh Chodesh of Second Adar, the 13th month of the year.

 Rosh Hashanah

 On most days Mussaf is recited, the Amidah contains seven blessings - the three at the beginning and three at the end of every Amidah, and one in the middle in regards to the particular day.
 But on Rosh Hashanah, the Amidah contains nine blessings.
 The three middle blessings are in reference to Kingship, Remembrance, and the Shofar blowings.

-The shofar is blown during Mussaf as well as before musaf.
+The shofar is blown during Musaf as well as before musaf.

 Simchat Torah

-In the Eastern Asheknazic rite in the Diaspora, Birkat Kohanim is recited on most Jewish holidays during the chazzan's repetition only during Mussaf.
+In the Eastern Ashkenazic rite in the Diaspora, Birkat Kohanim is recited on most Jewish holidays during the chazzan's repetition only during Mussaf.
 But on Simchat Torah, it is recited during Shacharit.
 This is because there is a tradition to drink prior to Mussaf, and Birkat Kohanim cannot be performed by drunk Kohanim.
-In the Western Asheknazic rite, Birkat Kohanim is recited at Shacharit and Musaf, just like every other Festival.
+In the Western Ashkenazic rite, Birkat Kohanim is recited at Shacharit and Musaf, just like every other Festival.
 In most communities in Israel, it is recited at this Musaf just as it is every day; however, some communities in Israel omit it specifically on this occasion because of the concern of drunkenness.